SANTA ROSA COUNTY SHERIFF’S OFFICE

 f) It contains frontal nudity

 Newspapers may be kept for (7) days from the date of publication, provided that the amount of newspapers does not create a fire hazard.
-After 7 days, any subscribed newspapers will be removed from the housing area and be placed in the inmate’s property.
+After 7 days, any subscribed newspapers will be removed from the housing area and placed in the inmate’s property.

 Magazines may be kept for (30) days from publication, provided that the amount of magazines does not create a fire hazard.
 After 30 days, any subscribed magazines will be removed from the housing area and be placed in the inmate’s property.